Create data sources

 - Other Data Sources: Elasticsearch, Kafka

-Alibaba Cloud RDS MySQL, PolarDB MySQL, AnalyticDB MySQL, RDS SQL Server, RDS PostgreSQL, AnalyticDB PostgreSQL, Cloud Database MongoDB, Cloud Database Redis, Cloud Database Clickhouse, Search and Analysis Service Elasticsearch, Cloud Message Queue Kafka, AnalyticDB PostgreSQL, DataHub, Lindorm Tencent cloud Cloud Database MySQL, TDSQL-C MySQL, Cloud Database SQL Server, Cloud Database PostgreSQL, Cloud Database MongoDB, Cloud Database Redis, Elasticsearch Service, Message Queue CKafka, TDSQL MySQL, TDSQL PostgreSQL Huawei Cloud Cloud Database RDS for MySQL, Cloud Database GaussDB for MySQL, Cloud Database RDS for SQL Server, Cloud Database RDS for PostgreSQL, Document Database Service DDS, Cloud Database GaussDB for Redis, Cloud Search Service CSS, Distributed Message Service Kafka, Cloud Database Warehouse (DWS), Cloud Database GaussDB AWS RDS MySQL, RDS PostgreSQL, RDS MariaDB, RDS SQL Server, RDS Oracle, Aurora MySQL, Aurora PostgreSQL, DocumentDB, MemoryDB for Redis, Redshift, ElastiCache (Redis) ECloud RDS for MySQL, MongoDB, Redis Baidu Cloud Cloud Database RDS MySQL, DocDB for MongoDB, Cloud Database Redis, Cloud Native Database GaiaDB, Cloud Database GaiaDB-X, Cloud Vector Database VectorDB, PegaDB
+Alibaba Cloud RDS MySQL, PolarDB MySQL, AnalyticDB MySQL, RDS SQL Server, RDS PostgreSQL, AnalyticDB PostgreSQL, Cloud Database MongoDB, Cloud Database Redis, Cloud Database Clickhouse, Search and Analysis Service Elasticsearch, Cloud Message Queue Kafka, AnalyticDB PostgreSQL, DataHub, MaxCompute, Lindorm Tencent cloud Cloud Database MySQL, TDSQL-C MySQL, Cloud Database SQL Server, Cloud Database PostgreSQL, Cloud Database MongoDB, Cloud Database Redis, Elasticsearch Service, Message Queue CKafka, TDSQL MySQL, TDSQL PostgreSQL Huawei Cloud Cloud Database RDS for MySQL, Cloud Database GaussDB for MySQL, Cloud Database RDS for SQL Server, Cloud Database RDS for PostgreSQL, Document Database Service DDS, Cloud Database GaussDB for Redis, Cloud Search Service CSS, Distributed Message Service Kafka, Cloud Database Warehouse (DWS), Cloud Database GaussDB AWS RDS MySQL, RDS PostgreSQL, RDS MariaDB, RDS SQL Server, RDS Oracle, Aurora MySQL, Aurora PostgreSQL, DocumentDB, MemoryDB for Redis, Redshift, ElastiCache (Redis Engine) ECloud RDS for MySQL, MongoDB, Redis Baidu Cloud Cloud Database RDS MySQL, DocDB for MongoDB, Cloud Database Redis, Cloud Native Database GaiaDB, Cloud Database GaiaDB-X, Cloud Vector Database VectorDB, PegaDB

 Log in to the NineData Console.